History of the New Holland Area

 1900s – New Holland Sales Stables established as a livestock auction.

-1910 - Zimmerman’s company, which comes to be called New Holland Machine Shop, introduces
+1903 – Zimmerman’s company, which comes to be called New Holland Machine Company, introduces a stone crusher.

 1975 – Sperry-New Holland grows to the fifth largest equipment company in North America.